 Stamford Harassment Lawyer

-A Stamford harassment carries stiff penalties, and can also be followed by a lengthy or permanent criminal protective order that can prohibit you from entering your home or having contact with your husband, wife, or kids.
+Harassment carries stiff penalties, and can also be followed by a lengthy or permanent criminal protective order that can prohibit you from entering your home or having contact with your husband, wife, or kids.

 In particular, statements made over the phone, in text messages, in emails, or through social media or other forms of communication may constitute a criminal violation with penalties that include jail time and substantial fines.
-That is why it is essential for anyone facing a criminal arrest for harassment to meet with Stamford harassment attorneys who know the laws, understand available defense strategies, and can apply them to your particular case circumstances.
+That is why it is essential for anyone facing a criminal arrest for this offense to meet with Stamford harassment lawyers who know the laws, understand available defense strategies, and can apply them to your particular case circumstances.
 A skilled defense attorney is your best asset in your case.

 Communications Covered by Harassment Statutes